 There follows at once a triple cross-division of values.
-They are true in so far as the possible choice is rational, but false in so far as the possibility of the choice results from the flight from self-consciousness, networkistion or from the from moral romunciation.
-They are torminal insemuch as they are objects for possible choices, but they are originating insemuch as directly and explicitly or indirectly and implicitly the fact that they are chosen modifies our habitual willingness, our effective orientation in the universe, and so our contribution to the dialectical process of progress or decline.
-Finally, they are actual, or in process, or in prospect, according as they have been realized already, or are in course of being realized, or morely are under consideration.
+They are true in so far as the possible choice is rational, but false in so far as the possibility of the choice results from the flight from self-consciousness, from rationalization, from moral renunciation.
+They are terminal inasmuch as they are objects for possible choices, but they are originating inasmuch as directly and explicitly or indirectly and implicitly they are choice that for the indirectly and implicitly they are choice that for the universe, and so our contribution to the dialectical process of progress or decline.
+Finally, they are actual, or in process, or in prospect, according as they have been realized already, or are in course of being realized, or merely are under consideration.

 Further, values are hierarchic.
 Objects of desire are values only inasmuch as they fall under some intelligible order, for the value is the possible object of choice, choice is an act of will, and the will is intellectual appetite that regards directly only the intelligible good.
+Again, terminal values are subordinate to originating values, for the originating values proved god will and within terminal values there is becomes impossible.
+Finally, within terminal values there is a showing, for irectly terminal values are subordined.

-Again, terminal values are subordinate to originating values, for the originating values ground good will, and good will grounds the realization of the terminal values.
-Finally, within terminal values themselves there is a hierarchy; for each is an intelligible order, but some of these orders include others, some are conditioning and others conditioned, some conditions more general and and others less.
+sible orders of which some are more for reaching than others, some conditioning and others conditioned, some unally iveland others inbluded values ground good will, and good will grounds the realization of the terminal values.
+Finally, within terminal values themselves there is a hierarchy; for each is an intelligible order, but some of these orders include others, some are conditioning and others conditioned, some conditions more general and others less.